knol3j/hashnhedge/content/briefs/2025-08-21/interviews with three google executives on the new pixel pho.md

 ﻿---
-title: "Interviews with three Google executives on the new Pixel phones, why Pixel won't ever be a "giant player", improving the devices by ~30% each year, AI, and more (Bloomberg)"
+title: "Interviews with three Google executives on the new Pixel phones, why Pixel won't ever be a 'giant player', improving the devices by ~30% each year, AI, and more (Bloomberg)"
 date: "2025-08-21T17:41:17"
 category: "Markets"
 summary: ""